 In 2017/18 Burnley and Palace have beaten champions Chelsea, Swansea have beaten Liverpool, West Brom and all three promoted clubs have beaten Manchester and practically everyone has beaten Arsenal.

 Scudamore has spent the last six months trying to keep all 20 club owners, if not happy, then at least not moaning too much, and he’s succeeded.

 Q: Why should the Premier League give money to clubs in the Football League?

 It’s an issue that clearly vexes Liverpool’s American owner John Henry.
 He was quoted in an interview with Associated Press as saying “it’s much more difficult to ask independent clubs to subsidise their competitors beyond a certain point”.

 Henry clearly thinks that clubs in smaller towns and cities are an irrelevance and whether they survive or die is of little consequence for him.
-Point out the Liverpool signed the likes of Kevin Keegan from Scunthorpe, Phil Neal from Lincoln City and Ian Rush from Wrexham and he would probably look confused (as after all soccer began in 1992).
+Point out the Liverpool signed the likes of Kevin Keegan from Scunthorpe, Phil Neal from Lincoln City and Ian Rush from Chester and he would probably look confused (as after all soccer began in 1992).

 Q: Why were the other Premier League clubs opposed to the change?

 Many of them would have ended up with less money and the Premier League would have become less competitive too.